fbpx

 As of 2026, the most expensive soccer card is the 2004-05 Panini Mega Cracks Lionel Messi rookie card, which sold for $1.5 million in a private sale via Fanatics Collect.

-Pelé's 1958 Alifabolaget #635 rookie card sold for $1.33 million in February 2022, making it the second most expensive soccer card in history.
+Pelé's 1958 Alifabolaget #635 rookie card sold for $1.33 million in February 2022, making it the third most expensive soccer card in history, just behind the recent $1.35M Cristiano Ronaldo sale.

 Grading companies like PSA and BGS evaluate a card's centering, corners, edges, and surface.
 A PSA 10 Gem Mint grade means the card survived the factory printing and cutting process flawlessly, which is incredibly rare, especially for older cards printed on thinner paper stock.